 Students who do not read proficiently by the end of 3rd grade are four times less likely to graduate from high school.
 But with proper reading intervention, there is an 89% chance that students who can read at grade level by the end of 3rd grade will graduate from high school, irrespective of socio-economic status.

-RBBB’s mission is to help children improve literacy skills and become better learners.
-The organization’s after-school program serves 3rd-grade Readers who have been identified by their teachers as needing targeted reading intervention.
-The 3rd graders are paired for a semester with at-risk 6th-8th grade Leaders who have been recommended to the program by school personnel, including social workers and resource officers, often because they have in some way become disengaged from school.
-The Leaders are provided with ongoing training in implementing reading strategies, leadership, and coaching skills by RBBB Site Leaders, many of whom are education majors.
-Together the Site Leaders, Leaders, and Readers work to improve concentration, reading comprehension, and the enjoyment of reading.
+RBBB’s mission is to connect young readers and youth leaders to inspire a love of literacy and learning.
+The organization’s after-school program serves 2nd – 4th grade Readers who have been identified by their teachers as needing targeted reading intervention.
+Readers are paired for a semester with middle – high school Leaders who improve their leadership skills while helping their Reader improve their literacy skills.
+The Leaders are provided with ongoing training in implementing reading strategies, leadership, and coaching skills by RBBB Program Coaches, many of whom are education majors.
+Together the Program Coaches, Leaders, and Readers work to improve concentration, reading comprehension, and the enjoyment of reading.